 Tip #11: Ask the Others

 So feel free to ask.
 Remember, you have learnt the best way to point out at a bird, use it.
 Let your mates see what you have seen.
-They could be wealth of resource for you.
+They could be a wealth of resources for you.
 You might be surprised at what you would have missed out on.

 Tip #12: Take Photos